Summer 2018 Study Abroad Program

 Anthropology 21: Peoples and Power in Latin America (3 Units)

-Dr. Eric Minzenburg, IGETC Area 4 (Social & Behavioral Sciences), Transfer: UC, CSU
+Dr. Eric Minzenberg, IGETC Area 4 (Social & Behavioral Sciences), Transfer: UC, CSU

 This course will introduce students to the historical and cultural use of power by peoples and cultures in Latin America.
 We will investigate the use of power of Latin American peoples and cultures who lived prior to contact with Europeans, in colonial and post-colonial culture in Latin America, as well as in contemporary Latin American society.
 The investigation of the power of the US/Mexican border and of globalization within Latin America will also be covered in this course.
 A cross-cultural perspective will be employed drawing from examples in Mexico and Central America, the Caribbean, South America, and from the influence of countries outside of Latin America including the United States, England, France, Portugal, Spain, China, and Japan.
 Power relations included in the notions of race, class, gender and sexuality, immigration and migration, and indigenism (amongst others), as they are practiced in Latin America, are explored throughout the semester.

-Dr. Alexandra Tower, IGETC Area 5B (Biological Sciences + Lab), Transfer: UC, CSU
+Dr. Brandon Lewis , IGETC Area 4 (Social and Behavioral Sciences , Transfer: UC, CSU

 Program Steps and Dates